 But does this mean flights to Dubai are expensive?

 Flight prices change depending on the time of the year.
 Most cities have a cheap time of year and Dubai is no different.
-Refer below to see when is the cheapest month to fly from New York to Dubai International Airport, according to Skyscanner:

 The cost of a trip to Dubai will also vary based on where you fly from.
 The list below will give you the average cost of a roundtrip from various international airports: